bend/Dir_browser/README.md

 #### Options:

          --help                 : Display help
+       | --type f|d             : Process only type of file
+       | --name name            : Search only file with matching name or regex
+       | --execute command      : Execute command on each file
     -a | --hidden               : Display hidden files -A | --no-hidden            : Hide hidden files
     -c | --color                : Color display